Meet the Civic Science Fellows: 2021

 About Laura

 Laura Bartock is an experienced facilitator, science communicator, and social scientist who is passionate about advancing the practice of community-centered science.
 Laura comes to the Association of Science and Technology Centers with more than five years of experience managing collaborative multi-party processes and providing strategic guidance for groups working to understand complex science and address shared challenges.
 Her past projects have focused on implementing collaborative adaptive management on the Missouri River, exploring best practices for deep seabed mining, and investigating policy pathways to respond to climate change.
 Laura holds a master’s degree in Environmental Science (Environmental Communication and Participatory Processes) from the State University of New York College of Environmental Science and Forestry.
 Laura also serves as a Community Science Fellow for the American Geophysical Union’s Thriving Earth Exchange.
 Laura is working with the Kiamichi River Legacy Alliance, a community group based in southeastern Oklahoma, to design and execute a scientific project to advance their goal of protecting the waters of the Kiamichi River Basin.
-Laura also supports the community group in its efforts to engage with public audiences, media, and decision makers.
+Laura also supports the community group in its efforts to engage with public audiences, media, and decision-makers.

 • Lomax Boyd